Kami2Kc/Kami2Kc/README.md

 # Hello There!
 ## My name is Kami.

+### A bit about me:

 🔭 I’m currently working on a personal website.
 🌱 I’m currently learning React with Tailwind CSS.
 🌍 I'm from Poland but live in the UK, based in West Greater London.
 👯 I’m looking to collaborate on anything tbh.
+🎮 My interests are electronics, programming, mechanics, methematics, carpentry, and video games.
 📫 How to reach me:
                    Email: kamiwgun@googlemail.com
                    Discord: Kami_2K#1127

-My interests are electronics, programming, mechanics, methematics, carpentry, and video games.

-I have experience with :
+### I have experience with :

 - Java
 - Python